Records, Statistical & Traffic Reports

 A nominal convenience fee will be assessed for the ability to retrieve your report online.
 Citizens who do not wish to pay the convenience fee may still come to our lobby front counter during business hours to obtain a collision report.
 See our Fee Schedule.

-Normal Records Division hours are 8:00am to 5:00pm Monday through Thursday, 8:00am - Noon on Fridays, excluding holidays.
+Normal Records Division hours are 8:00am to 5:00pm Monday through Thursday, we are closed on Fridays.

 Reporting a Crime via the Internet